| | | | | | | | | |

 If you’re an avid forager like me, you probably look forward to springtime all year round.
 It’s not just the joy of cold days finally passing, the sun setting later, or the paths lined with pink and white blossom trees — it’s the scent of wild garlic filling the woodlands.
 Even if you haven’t foraged for wild garlic before, no worries — I’ll teach you all about it below!

-It’s one of my new favorite ways to upgrade a simple snack into a dish with a real “wow” factor.
+It’s one of my new favourite ways to upgrade a simple snack into a dish with a real “wow” factor.
 If you want to try this recipe, read through all my tips and tricks or jump to the full recipe below.
 You’ll fall in love, I promise!

 Wild garlic in the woods with the sun shining through the trees.